 Effective August 16, 2004: A juror by a federal, state, or local government entity or by any other public entity as defined in Section 481.200, and who receives regular compensation and benefits while performing jury service, will not be paid the $15.00 fee.

 Checks for jury service are computed at the completion of service and are mailed to you at your home address.
 Checks should be received approximately two to six weeks after you complete service.
 Questions regarding jury checks should be directed to jury payroll staff at 559-730-5100.

 If you are serving on a case and are not required to report for a day or several days, you will not receive jury fees, credit for service, or written verification of service for those days.
 You are expected to return to work, or notify your employer, any day or days you are not required to report for jury service.

 If you are employed, a form certifying the number of days you performed jury service, if required, will be furnished by jury personnel in the jury office on your first day of service.
 Not all employers require this information.

 If you have a question, write it on a piece of paper and ask the bailiff or court attendant that it be given to the judge.
 The judge will respond appropriately by writing a note back or answering directly from the bench; or, the judge may indicate that it is not proper to answer the question at that time.

 No weapons of any kind are allowed in the building, and this includes mace or pepper spray.
 If you are carrying anything for your own protection, please leave it in your car or at home.

-If you require special accommodations, are hearing impaired, or have a situation that is not addressed on the affidavit, please call our office at 559-730-5100.
+If you require special accommodations, are hard of hearing, or have a situation that is not addressed on the affidavit, please call our office at 559-730-5100.